Emanuel Mendes da Costa

-Emanuel Mendes da Costa (5 June 1717 – 31 May 1791) (Note: Also spelt Mendez da Costa) was an English botanist, naturalist, philosopher, and collector of valuable notes and of manuscripts, and of anecdotes of the literati.
+Emanuel Mendes da Costa (5 June 1717 – 31 May 1791) (Note: Also spelt Mendez da Costa) was an English botanist, naturalist, philosopher, and collector of valuable notes and of manuscripts.
+He also collected anecdotes on the contemporary literati.
 Da Costa became infamous for embezzling funds while working at the Royal Society in London and was imprisoned.

-Biography
+Career

 Da Costa came from a Sephardi family that had moved to England in the 1600s from Portugal.
-His parents were Abraham and Esther (with the Christian names of John and Joanna).
-Abraham is thought to have been in the diamond business.
-A brother became a wealthy businessman, but Emanuel worked in the office of a notary and qualified from the Scriveners' Company in 1762, and had taken an interest in natural history from around 1736.
-He began to trade in shells, corals and fossils and corresponded with Carl Linnaeus, Sir Hans Sloane and other naturalists of the period.
-Da Costa was elected one of the first Jewish Fellows of the Royal Society of London in 1747, sponsored by Martin Folkes, the Duke of Montagu, and others.
-In 1750, da Costa married a cousin, Leah, whose brother Abraham del Prado was a wealthy contractor for the English army, supplying food.
-Earlier, around 1740, Abraham had employed da Costa in the Netherlands but this led to unpaid debts and resulted in da Costa's imprisonment for two years.
+His parents were Abraham and Esther.
+Abraham is thought to have been in the diamond trade business.
+One of his brothers became a wealthy businessman.
+Emanuel worked in the office of a notary and qualified while working for the Scriveners' Company in 1762.

+Da Costa pursued his interest in natural history from around 1736 onward.
+He began to trade in seashells, corals and fossils.
+He corresponded with Carl Linnaeus, Hans Sloane, and other naturalists of the period.
+Da Costa was elected one of the first Jewish Fellows of the Royal Society in 1747, sponsored among others by Martin Folkes.
+In 1750, da Costa married Leah, whose brother Abraham del Prado was a wealthy contractor for the English army, supplying food.
+Around 1740, Abraham had employed da Costa in the Netherlands but this led to unpaid debts and resulted in da Costa's imprisonment for two years.

 In 1763, the death of Francis Hauksbee, who had served for forty years as clerk to the Royal Society, led to an opening that he bid for by enlisting the votes and endorsements from his friends and correspondents.
-He was appointed clerk, librarian and keeper of the repository and housekeeper of the Royal Society.
-In 1767, he was discovered to be withholding members' subscription fees, was convicted of fraud, and sentenced to five years in debtors' prison.
-The issue was detected when John Hope was listed as an annual instead of a perpetual member and sought investigation.
-Da Costa would release the annual membership amount to the Royal Society but draw interest from the remainder of the life membership subscription.
-After release, he struggled to make a living lecturing about fossils and dealing in shells and minerals.
+He was appointed simultaneously as clerk, librarian, keeper of the repository and housekeeper for the Royal Society.
+But in 1767 he was discovered to be withholding members' subscription fees, was convicted of fraud, and sentenced to five years in debtors' prison.
+The evidence was detected when John Hope was listed as an annual instead of a perpetual member and sought an investigation of the matter.
+Da Costa released the annual membership fees to the Royal Society while profiting personally from interest incurred on the remainder of the life membership subscriptions.

+After his release from prison, he struggled to make a living lecturing about fossils and dealing in shells and minerals.
 His last scientific publication was British Conchology (1778), which included an autobiographical preface.
 Some friends remained loyal even after his imprisonment.
-These included Ingham Forster (1725–82), brother of Jacob Forster (1739-1806).
+These included Ingham Forster (1725-1782), brother of Jacob Forster (1739-1806).
 Da Costa died in his home in the Strand and was buried in the Bethahaim Velho, 243 Mile End Road, London.

 Da Costa was also a fellow of the Antiquarian Society of London from 1752; a member of the Botanic Society in Florence (Società botanica fiorentina), the Aurelian Society, and the Gentleman's Society at Spalding.
 He was married twice, first to Leah, who died in 1763 without issue.
 His second wife, Elizabeth Skillman, outlived him and they had a daughter.